Skip to main content

 Custom Code

 Many elements in Gunbot's AutoConfig can be calculated dynamically when a job executes.
-This capability allows power users to create completely dynamic trading scenarios.
+This enables fully dynamic trading scenarios.
 Every valid JavaScript expression can be used.

 Info